 The day you decide to retire or separate is the day you should order business cards.
-When you transition from a military to civilian career, you will build a career strategy, network, create your messaging, and prepare your marketing tools.
-A business card is a vital tool in your transition, which you should have on Day One of your transition.
+When you transition from a military to civilian career, you will build a career strategy, network, create your messaging and prepare your marketing tools.
+A business card is a vital tool in your transition, which you should have on Day 1 of your transition.

 A business card is more than a small piece of paper with your phone number on it.
 Your card gives you:

 - An important marketing tool that reflects your professionalism, interests and goals, and shares your pertinent contact information.